 If you are going to sell online, you need to make sure your business name is available.

 But when it comes to picking your domain name, do it carefully.
-The first thing you should make sure of is that your brand is reflected in the domain name.
+First, you should ensure that your brand is reflected in the domain name.

 Also, make sure the name you select is easy to spell, is short, and relates to your business.
-For instance, if you send text messages as part of your marketing, a long name will cost you more, so shorter is better not just to remember but can save you a bit.
+For instance, if you send text messages as part of your marketing, a long name will cost you more, so shorter is better to remember and save you a bit.

 Don’t be dull, and avoid numbers and special characters